 Coiling clay is a great way to make sculpture that is volumetric and curvy.
 Erin Furimsky is well known for her abstract biomorphic sculptures that call to mind microbes, plant forms, or the human body.
 Coil construction is Erin’s go-to method when she is building these signature soft and curvy forms.

-In today’s post, an excerpt from her brand new video Embracing Abstraction: Coil Built Sculpture, Erin shares 6 excellent tips for getting off to the right start when coiling clay sculpture.
+In today’s post, an excerpt from her video Embracing Abstraction: Coil Built Sculpture, Erin shares 6 excellent tips for getting off to the right start when coiling clay sculpture.
 Even if you are not a sculptor, most of these tips translate into coiling clay pots too!
 Have a look! – Jennifer Poellot Harnetty, editor.

 PS.
 Stay tuned for the second part in the Embracing Abstraction series, in which Erin covers slab building more angular abstract sculpture (due out October, 2019!)